allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/pytorch_ignite_mnist.md

 ## Visualizing Experiment Results

-When the code runs, the experiment results can be visualized in the [ClearML Web UI](../../../webapp/webapp_overview.md).
+When the code runs, the experiment results can be viewed in the [ClearML Web UI](../../../webapp/webapp_overview.md).

 ### Scalars